Stantheman/rss2text/README.md

 rss2text takes a feed and an optional format string, grabs the feed and loops over the returned entries, printing what was requested in the format string.
-Its like printf for RSS feeds and is particularly useful for one-liners and other places you need a textual interface.
+It's like printf for RSS feeds and is particularly useful for one-liners and other places you need a textual interface.

 rss2text assumes a format string of "__link__", which will loop over entries and print the URL for each entry.

-By default, rss2text caches hits to the URL under /var/cache/rss2text.
+By default, rss2text caches hits to the URL under /tmp/rss2text.
 If a cached file is available, it will read it and only loop over entries newer than the last time it ran.
+This makes rss2text especially useful for cronjobs.

 The format string can takes any child elements that belong in an entry.
 Typical entries include: